Cookies & personal data

-We use cookies for site functionality.
-By clicking "Accept", you agree to data processing per our Privacy Policy and Terms of Service.
+We use cookies to operate our site.
+By clicking "Accept", you agree to data processing under our Privacy Policy and Terms of Service.

 HR Glossary

-A comprehensive dictionary of key HR, employee engagement, and HR technology terms.
+A comprehensive dictionary of essential HR terms: people management, corporate culture, and HR technology.
 25 terms with definitions and examples.

 I

 A system for collecting, evaluating, and implementing employee ideas and suggestions.
-A structured process where each initiative receives a status, owner, and feedback—unlike a suggestion box where ideas get lost.
+A structured process where each initiative gets a status, an owner, and feedback — unlike a traditional suggestion box where ideas get lost.

 E